Eefjeroelfsema/Project_january/README.md

 ## Minimum features:
 - Map of the European union, with list of budget deficits.
-- For each country a specific page with additional information.
+- Multiple linechart with historical data for all countries
+- If you click on the button you can look at a country in specific

 ## Maximum features:
 - The amount of information on the specific country pages.
 - For every extra additional information, a page where it is visualized for all the countries together
 - Some ideas that come in mind when working on this project.
+- For each country a specific page with additional information.

 ## Data source:
 OECD